 that [purpose] you,

-The Corinthians need not fear whether God will meet their financial needs.
-Their necessities will never lack because the sovereign God will intervene on their behalf.
+The Corinthians needed not fear whether God would meet their financial needs.
+Their necessities would never lack because the sovereign God would intervene on their behalf.

 always having all sufficiency [enough] in all things,

 God’s gifts are sufficient.
 The grace-oriented believer will always have enough of everything to be generous.
 That means that the Christian has the material sufficiency he needs to be liberal with others.
 Therefore, the believer should reduce what he has to have enough to share with others.

 The point here is God gives all we need, but not all we want or greed.